 When her room was ready, we all headed over.
 My parents arrived along with my son who I missed so much!
 He gave his sissy some kisses and ran off to play and yell… normal toddler stuff.

 The nurses checked her vitals and then I was able to hold her again.
 She woke up enough to eat some food and snuggle for a bit.
 Thankfully, she only had to stay in the hospital for 2 days.

 She took that surgery like a champ.
 And just like that, we were home with our baby again.

 A few weeks later we brought Halle in for an MRI and a checkup.
 It was at that appointment we found out she had hydrocephalus which is really common with Pfeiffer Sydrome.
 Her head was very swollen so they needed to do surgery as soon as possible.

 Two days later on September 7th she had her second surgery to place her shunt at almost 4 months old.
 It has helped her so much.
 You can really tell the difference – she is so much happier and not in any more pain from all the pressure on her head.

 Her 3rd surgery (Chiari Decompression) is schedule for November to remove the bone in the back of her head which is causing tissue to extend into her spinal cord.
 It also can cause neurological damage, delays in speech, as well as severe sleep apnea.

 To prevent that, her surgeon likes to fix the problem before it can damage anything at all which we are so thankful for.
 He is so on top of everything and this is where we are today.

 All I see is beauty when I look at my daughter and nothing will ever change that.
 I love her uniqueness and I would never want to change her.
 Her differences make her who she is and she’s absolutely wonderful.”

 This story was submitted to Love What Matters by Amber Thibault, 27, of Redding, California.
-You can follow Halle’s journey on Instagram.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Subscribe to our best stories in our free newsletter.